 When the Seafront fun Park was closed down last summer, Chris Wright gave Exmouth in Bloom the smallest two-seater Swan boat.
-A site near the LED Leisure Centre was acquired by Peter Riggs for our use from South West Water.
-Exmouth Town Team agreed to fund The Swan Project.
+A site near the LED Leisure Centre was acquired by Peter Riggs for our use from South West Water. we are indebted to Exmouth Town Team who have agreed to generously fund The Swan Project.
 Toolcare of Exmouth erected a security fencing around the area.

 The series of photos below shows the progression of the work.